MurphyPone/AECOM-CallTracker/README.md

     - [ ] Add Linux support for hosting on an AWS instance
 - [x] Ensure duplicate windows are not created -- suspect that `app.run(debug=True)` in `main.py` is source of issue
 - [ ] Figure out how to invoke a request on startup so that the window is created without needing to refresh the `localhost:5000` page
-    - [ ] Ensure that the page is actually auto-updating
+    - [x] Ensure that the page is actually auto-updating
-- [ ] Add a long-term save feature which pickles(?) the data dictionary at like 7 PM everynight and then loads from that pickle on startup
+- [ ] Track month long data in a csv matrix with day columns and row value
+    - [ ] Use a buffer dequeue buffer of len(30) that saves each update
 - [ ] Make sure the spanish translations match up
 - [ ] Resolve `selenium.common.exceptions.WebDriverException: Message: Failed to decode response from marionette`
 - [ ] Tweak the execution time